serenity-is/docs/tutorials/courses/README.md

 ![Migration Screenshot](./img/department_module_table.png)

-Sergen then displays the list of available tables.
-Select the `dbo.Department` table using the Space key, and press Enter to confirm.

 Keep the default `All` option enabled; Sergen generates all required files, including repositories, services, and user interface components, resulting in a fully functional editing interface.

 After code generation is complete, start the application; the `Department` entity becomes available under the `CourseDB` module in the navigation menu.